Over 2 billion people on earth don't have

 Jessica Lin, along with co-inventors, Hemali Thakker, Julia Silverman and Jessica Matthews invented the sOccket, an award winning innovation that uses a soccer ball to harness and store electrical energy when kicked.

-Multiple award winning inventor Emily Cummins created an inexpensive, simple, natural biological cooler that refrigerates perishable foods and medicine.
+Multiple award winning inventor Emily Cummins created an inexpensive, simple, organic refrigerator that refrigerates perishable foods and medicine.

 Inventors Jim Reeves and Martin Riddiford wanted to create a simple invention that would make electricity.